TIL: How to Use DinD, localhost & Gitlab CI

 In this post, I will go over how you can use docker-compose and Gitlab CI.
 In this example, we will be running playwright tests directly on the Gitlab runner.
 The tests will start a SvelteKit server also running on the Gitlab runner.
 The SvelteKit server will connect to PocketBase (backend) running in docker-compose.

 So essentially we need a way for something running locally to connect to something running in docker in Gitlab CI (on a runner).
+This is a pattern I am using in my new app Bookmarkey 1.

 ...